Previous Article

 The Sennheiser HD 600 is considered by many to be a headphone that is for audio purists.
 It’s a transparent signature that has a reputation for being the standard for high-fidelity listening.
 Sennheiser has also said that it’s a headphone that gives an impartial scale of everything in the audio chain.

-The build quality of the HD 600 is top-tier and fit has been mentioned by Sennheiser as something they have worked tirelessly to achieve.
+The build quality of the HD 600 is top-tier and comfortable.
+The fit has been mentioned by Sennheiser as something they have worked tirelessly to achieve.
 When wearing the HD 600, I notice that it definitely feels secure, premium, and also lightweight.
-It’s snug but not too tight on my head and I wore it comfortably for extended periods.
+It’s snug but not too tight on my head and I can wear it comfortably for extended periods.

-I’ve grown to enjoy neutral signatures like the HD 600 because we experience music through the capability of the source components.
-We can then use equalize to our preferences and experiment in a fashion to know the sound more.
+I’ve grown to enjoy neutral signatures like the HD 600 because I can experience music through the capability of the source components and experiment in a fashion to know my chain more, and what works for me.

-My preferences weren’t always inclined toward neutral, but I’m impressed with the HD 600 in the short time I’ve had it, and it’s a great headphone that is quickly becoming one of my favorites for its versatility and its function of revealing the source of the playback while also sounding like something I’m proud to own.
+I wasn't always inclined toward neutral, but I’m impressed with the HD 600; it’s a great headphone that is great for its versatility and its function of revealing the source of the playback and showing its liveliness; it takes on the character of your chain.

 Product link: https://amzn.to/42QSYlE